-We recommend you to back up the log files and configuration of the video system before you swap to the previously used software image.
+We recommend you to back up the log files, configurations, and custom elements of the video system before you swap to the previously used software image.

-Back up log files and system configuration
+Back up log files, configurations and custom elements

-- 1. Select the Backup tab. - 2.
-Click Download Logs and follow the instructions to save the log files on your computer. - 3.
-Click Download Configuration Backup and follow the instructions to save the configuration file on your computer.
+- 1. Select the Backup tab. - Click Download logs and follow the instructions to save the log files on your computer. - 3.
+Click Download backup and follow the instructions to save the backup bundle on your computer.